-David & Lecker, Introduction to Fiction

 Allison, Carr & Eastman, Masterpieces of the Drama

 Reaney, The Donnellys

 Barrow, Norton: Anthology of Poetry

 Klinck & Watters, Canadian Anthology

+Hughes, Ed, Studies in Short Fiction (1975 2nd Ed.)

 The following courses may be taken by students in third and fourth years as an Arts elective, and by students in second year Arts, Administration, or General Science as an extra course (with the approval of Faculty Council).
 These courses will be offered only on sufficient demand (normally four or more students).